tony-kuo/eagle/README.md

 **--splice**  Reads are from RNA-seq and potentially spliced, based on cigar string.

-**--bs**  Reads are bisulfite treated.
-In the probability model, this considers C to T and G to A as matches in the forward and reverse strand respectively.
+**--bs**  [INT]  Reads are bisulfite treated.
+In the probability model, this considers C to T (top strand) and G to A (both strand) as matches.
+0: off, 1: top/forward strand, 2: bottom/reverse strand, 3: both.
+Default is 0 (off).

 **--phred64**  Reads quality scores are in phred64.
 Default is phred33.